wbrakowski/Admin-Toolbox-OnPrem/README.md

  ![TableEditorDeleteRecords](images/TableEditor_DeleteRecords.png)

+> **Note:** Delete operations create an audit log entry.
+A backup can be automatically created before deletion if configured in Admin Toolbox Setup.

 **To Modify Records:**
 1. Set the **ID** field to your target table
 2. Click **View** to filter the records you want to modify